 Mindich encouraged an edgy coverage of arts, entertainment, lifestyle, and politics that was often controversial, such as the 2002 publication and hosting of pictures and a video of the execution of kidnapped Wall Street Journal reporter, Daniel Pearl.
 Mindich responded to changing media by redesigning The Boston Phoenix twice.
 In 2005, it transformed into a tabloid format, and in late 2012, it merged with Stuff Magazine and became a glossy magazine with expanded lifestyle coverage.
 The last printing of The Phoenix was on March 15, 2013, and the last edition was published online on March 22, 2013.
 In a statement, Mindich attributed the closure to radical changes in print media and advertising as well as the 2007 economic crisis.
 After the closure, Mindich worked to sustain The Providence Phoenix and The Portland Phoenix.
 However, in 2014, The Providence Phoenix closed and The Portland Phoenix was sold to Portland News Club LLC.

 Under Mindich The Phoenix received several awards, and he was inducted into the New England Newspaper Hall of Fame in 2016.
-Mindich lives in Newton, Massachusetts with his wife Maria Lopez, a former Massachusetts Trial Court judge and television jurist.
+Mindich passed away May 23, 2018.